 Changes in passenger travel, oil and gas exploration, global EV market projections, and EV charging infrastructure, as well as changes in the electric grid mix, may affect U.S. energy use over the long term.
 In addition to U.S. energy policy, manufacturer investments in plug-in electric vehicle (PEV) technologies and manufacturing in response to government mandates (including foreign PEV quotas) may affect market trends and energy use.
-The CAFE Model includes AEO projections, current regulatory policy, and other foreseeable trends; however, there are uncertainties and more recent impacts that affect central estimates, including major changes to energy markets since AEO 2022 was published as well as uncertainty captured in AEO 2022 side cases.
+The CAFE Model includes AEO projections, current regulatory policy, and other foreseeable trends.
+In addition, for the final rule analysis, the CAFE Model was updated to use electricity grid mix forecasts from the NREL 2022 Standard Scenarios report per guidance from DOE.
+This report simulates 70 different scenarios for the U.S. electricity sector with the "mid-case" capturing the median of variables including technology costs, fuel prices, demand growth, and current policies, including the IRA (Gagnon et al. 2022).
+AEO 2023 data, used for other CAFE Model inputs unrelated to electricity generation and capacity, also accounts for policy changes from the IRA.